dbertella/conf-sketches/jsday-2016/day-2.md

 ## (Web?)
 Components in production
 [@olamad313](https://twitter.com/olamad313) is a UX Designer at Amazon Web Services and gave us a great view about how they handle components in their teams across the world.
 She didn't speak about libraries or polyfill (*Polimer* for example), they don't actually use one apparently because they didn't want to depend on it.

-They build their component using plain javascript embracing web components philosophy and then they also build the bridge to connect components with frameworks or libraries teams choose to use (GWT, Angular, and React).
+They build their components using plain javascript embracing web components philosophy and then they also build the bridge to connect them with frameworks or libraries their teams choose to use (GWT, Angular, and React).

 They keep principles like custom elements and style encapsulation from web components and they reached few benefits:
  - Components are easy to grab for new teams.